oneTRANSPORT/ios-one-transport-workspace/Documentation/ios_requests.md

+# Request API
+For the latest road traffic data we provide a simple API that returns oneTRANSPORT resources as arrays of objects.

 Current feed data from oneTRANSPORT is made available through requests that wrap HTTPS requests to the CSE.
 These are asynchronous, working on background threads and returning results in completion blocks.

 A typical request is made to a local authority AE, requesting a particular container type.